giovancombo/giovancombo/README.md

 My name is Giovanni Colombo.
 Born in 1996, from Brescia, living in Florence, Italy ⚜️.

-- 🖥️ MSc.
-Student in Artificial Intelligence at the University of Florence, Italy.
+- 🖥️ MSc in Artificial Intelligence earned at the University of Florence, Italy.
 - 📚 Atypical nerd, deeply passionate about Artificial Intelligence, with a particular focus on Reinforcement Learning, Computer Vision, Neuromorphic Vision and Natural Language Processing.
 - 🔭 I’m currently working on my thesis about **Neuromorphic Vision**, uni projects about **Protein Structure Prediction** and **Autonomous Platoon Control**, and some minor personal projects.
 - 🚀 Amazed by AI's broad applications and aimed to channel my skills into projects with tangible, positive social impact.
 Check my [resume](https://github.com/giovancombo/giovancombo/blob/main/resume.pdf)!